biraysutcuoglu/sdfvtcm/README.md

     ├── DatasetPreprocessor
     ├── Experiments

-- Add fba_models to .gitignore
+- If you change the name of the fba_models folder, add it to .gitignore file.
-- Pick a model and adjust the segmenter_config.yaml:
+- Pick a model and adjust the **segmenter_config.yaml**:
     - Let's say that you selected fba_models/real/real only_{experiment_details} model.
 According to this selection:
-        - The experiment_details part is automatically created based on the hyperparameters in the config.
+        - The experiment_details is automatically created based on the hyperparameters in the config.
         - model/output_dir should be adjusted to "./fba_models/real/"
         - wandb/experiment_name should be adjusted to "real only"
     - Then run `` python tool_segmentation.py --mode infer-on-val`` or `` python tool_segmentation.py --mode infer-on-test`` to see the evaluation results.